-- Submit proposal beginning with cover page (Appendix E Form 1) and abstract - Limit narrative to fifteen double-spaced pages: - O Use a font equivalent to 12-point Times New Roman - O Use 1-inch margins on standard 8 1⁄2 x 11-inch paper - o Paginate beginning with the cover page - Do not discuss national needs in math and science education as reviewers will have extensive perspectives of national issues - Provide one (1) electronic copy of the proposal in Microsoft Word format sent as an attached file to Chad.Hampton@dhe.mo.gov or on a CD that is shipped with the hard copies.
-The electronic copy must also be received by Friday, December 14, 2007, by 4 p.m.
-Submission of only the electronic copy will not suffice as the completed proposal

-Provide six (6) hard copies of the proposal by Friday, December 14, 2007, by 4 p.m.
+- Submit proposal beginning with cover page (Appendix E Form C81) and abstract (Form C82) - Limit narrative to twenty (20) double-spaced pages: - o Use a font equivalent to 12-point Times New Roman - O Use 1-inch margins on standard 8 1⁄2 x 11-inch paper - o Paginate beginning with the cover page - Provide one (1) electronic copy of the proposal in Microsoft Office formatting sent as (an) attached file(s) to bj.white@dhe.mo.gov.
+The electronic copy must also be received by Friday, December 11, 2009, by 4 p.m.
+Submission of only the electronic copy will not suffice as the completed proposal. - o Signatures are not required on the electronic copy. - Provide six (6) hard copies of the proposal by Friday, December 11, 2009, by 4 p.m.
 One (1) of the hard copies should be unbound and unstapled.
 Mail hard copies to:

-Mr. Chad Hampton, Research Associate Missouri Department of Higher Education 3515 Amazonas Drive Jefferson City, MO 65109-6821
+Mr. B.J.
+White, ITQG Coordinator Missouri Department of Higher Education 3515 Amazonas Drive Jefferson City, MO 65109-6821